Chessboard and level sets of continuous functions: Introduction

 Some of the aforementioned literature includes results concerning problems related to the opposite faces of $I^n$, where a given continuous or discrete continuous function is considered.
-These results generally pertain to situations in which certain boundary conditions are imposed on the function, with the exception of \cite{waksman}, which addresses the two-dimensional case.
-Nevertheless, there appears to be a lack of comparable results in the existing literature that consider arbitrary continuous or discrete continuous functions without imposing any restrictions on their values.
+These results generally pertain to situations in which certain boundary conditions are imposed on the function, with the exception of the result of Waksman and Wasilewsky \cite{waksman}, which addresses the two-dimensional case of Theorem \ref{contthm} presented below.
+Nevertheless, there appears to be few comparable results in the existing literature that consider arbitrary continuous or discrete continuous functions without imposing any restrictions on their values.
 The objective of this paper is to establish results that partially address this issue.

-In this context, we provide the following combinatorial result, which constitutes a~relationship with the $n$-dimensional Steinhaus Chessboard Theorem, and derive its continuous version, referred to as Theorem \ref{contthm}.
+In this context, we provide the following combinatorial result, which constitutes a~relationship with the version of the Steinhaus Chessboard Theorem, and derive its continuous version, referred to as Theorem \ref{contthm}.

 \begin{twmainA} Let $n \in \mathbb{N}, m \in \mathbb{Z}_+$ be such that $0 \le m \le n-1$.
 Then, there exists a constant $C_{n, m}>0$ such that the following property holds: \begin{itemize} \item[] Let $k \in \mathbb{N}$ and let $F \colon \mathcal{K}_k^n \to \mathbb{Z}^{n-1}$ be a function such that $\norm{F(K_1) - F(K_2)}_\infty \le 1$ if $\dim\brac{K_1 \cap K_2} \ge m$.
 Then there exist a $1$-connected subset $P \subset \mathbb{Z}^{n-1}$ with $\abs{P} \le C_{n, m}$ and a~subset $\mathcal{S} \subset F^{-1}\bracl{P}$ such that $\bigcup \mathcal{S}$ connects some opposite faces of $I^n$. \end{itemize} \end{twmainA}